8 of Louisiana's Top Pick-Your-Own Farms

 Top Tips for Pick-Your-Own Berry Farms

-- Always call the farm in advance to inquire about hours and make sure the produce is prime for harvesting.
+• Always call the farm in advance to inquire about hours and make sure the produce is prime for picking.
 Some pick-your-own farms post updates on crops and farm conditions on their websites or Facebook pages.
-Also ask if baskets and other picking supplies are provided.
+Also ask if baskets and other harvesting supplies are provided.

-- When you arrive, ask the owners for tips on selecting ripe fruit and how to store your harvest when you get home.
-They can tell you how to select ripe fruit and how to store and freeze your harvest once you get home.
+• When you arrive, ask the owners for tips on selecting ripe fruit and how to store your bounty when you get home.
 They may even have some recipes to share.

-- Louisiana’s farms most often offer you-pick strawberries, blueberries and blackberries.
-Growing seasons for these berries vary throughout the state, but April is typically prime time for strawberries, with blueberries and blackberries following from March through June.
+• Louisiana’s farms typically offer you-pick strawberries, blueberries and blackberries.
+Growing seasons for these berries vary throughout the state, but April is typically prime time for strawberries, with blueberry and blackberry seasons following from May through July.

 1. Cross Creek Blackberry Farm